 So what might have changed?
 What could have made him do it?
 I try to put myself in his shoes, but they’re size 37.
 I was desperate lots of times (for ten years solid, actually), but I went to college, my parents had money, and I never had a family to support with my legs.
 I’m guessing his salary was never more than $180k a year, which is great, but he’s 32, so if he wants to be set for life or even race another year, he’d better win something big soon.
 With the Tour de France coming up, maybe that could put a guy over the edge?

 I’m sure there’s not a doping culture on Trek, either.
 There’s a few guys left from that era, but they’ve learned the hard way by now, too—or they’ve skated and know how lucky they are.
 Doping is different now.
 It’s not like they’d hand it to him on a bus like you might have read about in 1998, or peer pressure him into it.
-He’d have had to find the right doctor or buy it somewhere off the internet.
+He’d have had to find the right doctor or buy it somewhere off the internet, since there are many websites online, since is easier to have a website now a days, since is just getting up the page and using a good web host you can find at sites like Armchair Empire.
 Morally, it feels like that makes it more of a crime to cheat in 2017, because it’s not so easy.
 You’re risking your own career, your family, your sponsors, and your teammates.

 Then there’s his statement—copy-pasted by some shitty PR manager or his agent or some lawyer.
 It looks like almost every other denial, from Tyler Hamilton to Bill Cosby, and I can’t see how that ever works.
 Andre probably thinks it’s smart to lay low and leave it to the experts.
 He’s getting lots of advice from idiots, and it just comes off like he doesn’t give a shit, which is frustrating.
 That’s a big part of why I believed that something was off with Tom Danielson’s positive in 2015—he went crazy on twitter, with denials and confusion and typos and raw emotion.
 It’s exactly the reaction I’d have had at a positive test, and if he was lying, he should win an Oscar for that.
 If someone said you were under arrest for rape or murder, you wouldn’t be able to patiently let a lawyer craft a response.
 You’d be screaming from the rooftops and tweeting like our president and it would look like you lost your mind.
 Whoever wrote that statement for Cardoso either doesn’t have his best interests in mind, or doesn’t respect the intelligence of cycling fans.